 The type of negligence that could cause a driver to hit a vehicle stopped in the road or to drift out of the lane and slam into a car or pedestrian stopped on the side of the road includes:

 - Fatigued or drowsy driving

 - Speeding that led to a lack of room to brake adequately to avoid a collision

 - Reckless driving such as illegal passing on the right or the road shoulder

 Inclement weather that makes roads slick and reduces visibility can also contribute to stopped-vehicle accidents.
 A driver may be driving too fast for road or weather conditions and be unable to slow down appropriately when encountering a stopped vehicle.

 In car accident cases involving the types of negligence listed above, the injured driver or pedestrian may be entitled to seek compensation from the at-fault driver, especially if the injured person had pulled their car off of the roadway.
-At Sam & Ash, LLP in Las Vegas, our car accident attorneys are always ready to move forward with a claim on behalf of our client seeking compensation for medical expenses, lost income, property damage, and more.
+At Sam & Ash Injury Law in Las Vegas, our car accident attorneys are always ready to move forward with a claim on behalf of our client seeking compensation for medical expenses, lost income, property damage, and more.

 Sometimes, a vehicle has become disabled because of a manufacturing defect.
 If evidence indicated that this was the case, we can explore the possibility of a product liability claim against the manufacturer along with the personal injury claim against the negligent driver.

 Contact a Car Accident Lawyer